dnlluong/dnlluong.github.io/essays/frameworks-dilemma.md

 ---
 <img width="200px" class="rounded float-start pe-4" src="../img/frameworks/frameworks.png">

 HTML is easy, yes.
 CSS is easy, yes.
+Creating things from HTML and CSS that look amazing is not easy.

 ## Thoughts about JavaScript